-To honor Ukraine’s 28th birthday, let’s take a look at the country’s relationship with migration and remittances.
+To honor Ukraine’s birthday, let’s take a look at a bit of its history, the country’s relationship with migration and a few insights about Ukraine’s remittances.

 According to the Migration Data Portal, Ukraine has a fair migration governance system.
 While there is still room for growth regarding crisis-related displacement and university fees for internationals, there are many laws already put in place that preserve the integrity of immigrants from access to social security to affordable primary and secondary education.

-Ukraine received $14.4 billion in remittances last year, equating to 11.4% of the country’s GDP, according to the World Bank.
+Ukraine received $14.6 billion in remittances in 2018, equating to 11.4% of the country’s GDP, according to the World Bank.
 Unsurprisingly, most of these remittances originated in the Russian Federation (over US$4 billion), followed by the United States (US$629 million) and Germany (US$369 million).
+And, as we mentioned, in 2020, this number is estimated to be close to $14 billion, which still leaves the country as one of the top receivers of remittances of the world.

-This shows a symbiotic relationship between sending and receiving destinations, which in turn could indicate a larger convergence between Eastern Europeans than the region’s history would have us believe.
+This shows how Ukraine’s remittances foster a symbiotic relationship between sending and receiving destinations, which in turn could indicate a larger convergence between Eastern Europeans than the region’s history would have us believe.